DavidNovo/LispAndClojureExperiments/README.md

 LispAndClojureExperiments
 =========================

-I am making this repository to hold my experiments using Lisp and Scheme
+I am making this repository to hold my experiments using Lisp and Scheme.

+This will also incluse some Scheme and Racket.